hapl/predict-flight-delays/README.md

 **Data review and extraction in PostgreSQL DB for Flights**
 - Run multiple queries in PostgreSQL to explore the data structure and extract samples.
 - Extracted 100K entries using the order random to reduce bias.
-- For airports we pulled the geolocations of each airport on Flights database using the web page [OurAirports](https://ourairports.com/data/).
+- For airports, we pulled the geolocations of each airport on the Flights database using the web page [OurAirports](https://ourairports.com/data/).

 **Weather data extraction**
 Extracting information for weather using the Meteostat library.
-This library has historic weather information based on information extracted from different well know weather [datasources](https://dev.meteostat.net/sources.html) such as NOAA and Canada environment.
-For more information go to [Meteostat website](https://meteostat.net/en/).
+This library has historical weather information based on information extracted from different well know weather [datasources](https://dev.meteostat.net/sources.html) such as NOAA and Environment Canada.
+For more information, go to [Meteostat website](https://meteostat.net/en/).

 **Data cleaning and Feature Engineering**
-- After extracting the information from the database we review the data quality and clean/transform null values to get better accuracy with the models.
+- After extracting the information from the database, we review the data quality, and clean/transform null values to get better accuracy with the models.
-- The latitude and longitude was added to the original data.
+- The latitude and longitude were added to the original data.
-- Label encoding was used to tranform the carrier code.
+- Label encoding was used to transform the carrier code.

-For more information on this topic go to the [exploratory analysis notebook](src/modules/Exploratory_Analysis.ipynb)
+For more information on this topic, go to the [exploratory analysis notebook](src/modules/Exploratory_Analysis.ipynb)

-***Model Evaluation and Predictions**
+**Model Evaluation and Predictions**
 - Tested different regression models to find the one that gave us the best results.
-- We did hyper parameter tuning to optimize the models.
+- We did hyperparameter tuning to optimize the models.
 - The models tested were:
-    - Lineal Regression including Lasso and Ridge
+    - Lineal Regression, including Lasso and Ridge
     - XGBoost Regressor
     - Tested Random Forest Classifier (after transforming delay time as labels).
+We created pickles to save our models and avoid running every time we wanted to evaluate results; those can be found [here](data/pickles)

-For more details on this topic go to the [modeling notebook](src/modules/modeling.ipynb)
+For more details on this topic, go to the [modeling notebook](src/modules/modeling.ipynb)

-**Challenges**
+### Results
+The model evaluation results are located on the [here](src/tests)

+### Challenges
-- Running tuning in some model was CPU intensive.
+- Running tuning in some models was CPU intensive.
-- Weather information was limited but we found the Meteostat API that help us achieve what we needed.
+- Weather information was limited, but we found the Meteostat API that helped us achieve what we needed.